caprica/bloodmatch/README.md

 Blood Match
 ===========

-This is a fully functional reference application build using Meteor and related technologies.
+This is a fully functional reference application built using Meteor, SemanticUI and related technologies.

 What Is It?
 -----------